 "Setting up your own charity is very similar to setting up your own company in terms of the skills you need," says KidsHeart's Niels Kaastrup-Larsen.
 "It takes time and effort and you have to be passionate about your cause."

-19. Workers at the Connection at St-Martin-in-the-Fields meet to organise a variety of creative activity groups.
+18. The art room at The Connection at St-Martin-in-the-Fields helps homeless people build confidence and self-esteem.